hannespetur/seqan/README.rst

   }

   seqan::setRegion(hts_file, "chrX:A-B");
-  seqan::HtsSequenceRecord record; // Only parses qName and sequence, use seqan::HtsAlignmentRecord to parse all
+  seqan::HtsSequenceRecord record; // Only parses qName and sequence, use seqan::BamAlignmentRecord to parse all

   while (readRegion(record, hts_file))
   {